zombieprocess/foundryvtt-dnd5e-config/README.md

 ---

 ### Evaluating/Testing :sparkles:
 These modules are being evaluated and may be used permanently or removed depending on how well they add to the experience.
+(In order of adding to the list/maturity)
 <details>
   <summary>Click to expand</summary>

 - `Argon - Combat HUD` (active) - adds a fancy RPG game interface to skills and items.
 - `Combat Carousel` (active) - adds alternative combat tracker available during combats.
 - `Combat Utility Belt` - (installed but disabled) - might not need it anymore with other automations
-- `Dice So Nice!` - Adds 3D configurable dice to the VTT
 - `DnD5e UI` (installed but disabled) - Creates nice cards in chat, tab icons change which might require some getting used to
-- [`Follow Me!`](https://foundryvtt.com/packages/followme) - Sorta like token attacher, but for players?
-Supports familiar game-player.
-Press `f` while hovering over the token you want to follow.
-- [`Foundryvtt Mount Up!`](https://foundryvtt.com/packages/foundryvtt-mountup) - Similar to `Follow Me!`, supports mounts and familiar and mounts game-play
-- `Forien's Quest Log` (installed but disabled) - could be useful?
-- [`multilevel Tokens`](https://foundryvtt.com/packages/multilevel-tokens/) - Adds several helpful token automation features around multi level maps.
-- `tabletopaudio` (installed but disabled) - integration with the website https://tabletopaudio.com/ - can create audio streams players can tune in to
 - Support for flying among other things coming up
   - [Better Roofs](https://theripper93.com/#/module/betterroofs) - draw roofs when it makes sense, and obscure inside buildings for better immersion.
   - [Levels](https://theripper93.com/#/module/levels) - works in conjunction with better roofs
   - [Wall Height](https://theripper93.com/#/module/wall-height) - Now walls have height - so in theory you can fly over them
+- [automated-evocations](https://theripper93.com/#/module/automated-evocations) - Summoning done right, makes it so easy

 </details>

 ---

 ### Future stuff :soon:
 This module list is needed for future improvements or evaluated to replace one of our existing tools.
-For example we don't have flying in our campaign yet, so we don't need to worry about levels/height.
-The top three on the list will make this easier.
+Or even something that we are curious about.
 <details>
   <summary>Click</summary>

+  - DDB Gamelog (DND Beyond)?
+  - `Forien's Quest Log` (installed but disabled) - could be useful?
+Ask the players
+  - Monk's Tokenbar (LMRTFY alternative?)
   - [Plutonium 5e.tools](https://5e.tools/plutonium.html) - This could possibly replace `Moulinette` modules and more!
 Lots of promise!
     - Appears to support adventure imports, as well as monsters, spells, items
     - For easier prep - adds art browser, asset finder/explorer
     - Easier management - utils for cleaning, moving, organizing
-- [automated-evokations](https://theripper93.com/#/module/automated-evocations) - Summoning done right, makes it so easy
-- Monk's Tokenbar (LMRTFY alternative?)
-- DDB Gamelog (DND Beyond)
+  - `tabletopaudio` (installed but disabled) - integration with the website https://tabletopaudio.com/ - can create audio streams players can tune in to
-- Status Icons
+  - Status Icons?

 </details>